course-details-portlet

 Course content

 Stresses and strains.
 Elasticity and thermoelasticity.
 Anisotropy and symmetry planes.
 Linear viscoelasticity.
 Plasticity and viscoplasticity (yield criteria, flow law, hardening, effects of strain rate and temperature).
-Finite element method for nonlinear materials.
+Practical use of the finite element method for nonlinear materials.

 Learning outcome

 Materials mechanics is an advanced course in solid mechanics for students who have chosen a major in structural engineering or industrial mechanics at MTBYGG, MTING and MTPROD.
-The course covers theories of elastic, viscoelastic, elasto-plastic, elasto-viscoplastic materials and provides an introduction to non-linear finite element methods.
+The course covers theories of elastic, viscoelastic, elasto-plastic, elasto-viscoplastic materials and provides a practical introduction to non-linear finite element methods.

 Materials mechanics has the following learning objectives: